 The Simple Answer to Our Terrorism Problems

 Instead of making the so-called “free world” another open air prison just like our free governments may or may not desire, here’s the better solution: Everyone who prefers security over freedom gets a cell in a high-security detention unit, 24/7 surveillance and optional isolation included, whereas everyone who prefers freedom over security will get to remain outside, with no surveillance whatsoever.
 (Those who want both get a free spot in a psychiatric unit of their choosing.)

 There are ways to stop terrorism, and the first one seems to stop invading and occupying other countries.
-(It really does look simple: 95% of all suicide attacks appear to be a direct response to military action.)
+(It really does look simple: 95% of all suicide attacks, for example, appear to be a direct response to military action.)

 If we don’t want to do that because we’re the West and we fix everyone’s problems, then we could, for once, stop acting all surprised that there are people who fight our arrogant, violent,